 Heroin addiction has become an epidemic in the United States.
 The drug rewires the brain, making people continue to use the drug despite negative consequences.
 Heroin also causes intense withdrawal symptoms that force people to choose between using and experiencing dope sickness.

 Rehab for drug addiction can help you detox in a safe environment.
 Medications can alleviate heroin withdrawal symptoms, and therapy teaches you how to avoid relapse.
 Heroin treatment hotlines can connect you with the addiction treatment that you need.

 If you or someone you care about is addicted to heroin, professional help is recommended.
 A nearby treatment facility can provide services for heroin detox, therapy and long-term support to help people overcome opioid addiction.

 Whether you’re looking for treatment or still trying to determine if you need rehab, the DrugRehab.com Heroin Hotline can provide you with the resources that you need.
 The hotline can help you determine the severity of your addiction and what types of treatment options may be best for you.

 Calling will put you in touch with the admissions teams at Advanced Recovery Systems.
 All calls are confidential.
-The team can provide you with general information about heroin addiction, answer questions you have about heroin rehab and connect you with treatment if you’re ready.
+The team can provide you with general information about heroin addiction, answer questions you have about heroin treatment and connect you with a rehab facility if you’re ready.

 The Substance Abuse and Mental Health Services Administration runs a national treatment helpline that can connect you with a behavioral health provider in your community.
 The SAMHSA helpline is an informational resource for individuals and families of people facing heroin addiction and problems related to substance use or mental health issues.

 Self-help groups are great resources for people who have already received treatment for heroin addiction.
 The groups can help you maintain sobriety and live a fulfilling life in recovery.
 Find more information about the groups by calling one of their national contact phone numbers.